 2. Embrace agility

-The digital transformation journey often requires that brands get comfortable being in a state of perpetual change to keep up with consumer behavior and technology, and to stay ahead of competitors.
+The digital transformation journey often requires that brands get comfortable being in a state of perpetual change to keep up with consumer behaviour and technology, and to stay ahead of competitors.
 For many, this can be challenging.
 Because agencies work with the latest insights and tech solutions, we’re well placed to help brands experiment, learn, and make incremental changes over time.

 At Acceleration, we’ve learned it’s almost always quicker to launch a minimal viable solution than it is to write pitch after pitch.
 It won’t be perfect, but once you’ve got something in place, you can improve it based on what’s working or not.